lazzarello/swe-be-coding-interview/README.md

 The source of the problem seems to be that the SupplierController and the ActivitiesController use two different types of persistence.
 The SupplierController uses a native query and the ActivitiesController uses a repository.
 The imports of jakarta.persistence.EntityManager and the PersistenceContext seem to be different than the imports of ActivityDto and ActivityService.
 What does this mean?

 The SupplierController has a different naming convention from the ActivitiesController.
-Renaming it might help with this framework.
+Renaming it to follow the conventions.

+the java package at com.getourguide.interview appears to be named incorrectly.
+What are the consequences of renaming it to getyoutguide?

 **Open questions**

 1. Q: How do I locate the runtime error?
     A: Load the /suppliers endpoint.
 2. How do I fix the runtime error?
+    A: Add a Data Transport Object based on a reference from the ActivitiesController.
+Keep the Service Layer and MVC petterns for the Suppliers
 3. Q: How do determine if there are other runtime errors?
     A: Run tests
 4. How do I expand the test coverage to check for the discovered runtime errors?
+    A: Augment generated some tests
 5. Q: How do I verify the test database is seeded?
     A: use `java -cp ~/.gradle/caches/modules-2/files-2.1/com.h2database/h2/2.3.232/4fcc05d966ccdb2812ae8b9a718f69226c0cf4e2/h2-2.3.232.jar org.h2.tools.Shell` to execute an interactive shell.
 Use SQL to verify tables and data exist.
 There is also a webapp explorer at `http://localhost:8080/h2-console`